 Chemistry, MS

-USF’s Master of Science in Chemistry is designed for graduate students seeking a research-based degree with personalized direction from research advisers and training from experienced full-time faculty.
-Hands-on training opportunities prepare our students for a future in professional research and development, further studies in a PhD program or health-related professional programs, and teaching positions at the high school and community college level.
+USF’s Master of Science in Chemistry is designed for graduate students seeking a research-based degree with personalized direction from faculty.
+Hands-on training opportunities prepare our students for a future in professional research and development, teaching positions at the high school and community college level, and further studies in a PhD program or health-related professional programs.

 Samuel Jacobo MS ’23